-- Psychological/psychiatric therapy -- To help relieve some mental and emotional stresses (such as depression) that often accompany a stroke.
+- Psychological/psychiatric therapy.
+To help relieve mental and emotional stresses (such as depression) that often accompany a stroke.
 These feelings may be due to the location of the brain damage itself or may be a reaction to the stroke.

 In addition, learning yoga may help you recover after a stroke, even months later.
 If you have had a stroke and are considering yoga, talk to your doctor first.
-Then, find a qualified teacher in your area who has worked a lot with stroke victims.
-This is very important because there are certain yoga postures that you should not do if you have high blood pressure, narrowed carotid arteries (the main arteries in your neck supplying blood to the brain), or history of stroke.
+Then, find a qualified teacher in your area who has worked with stroke victims.
+Consulting a qualified teacher is very important because you should avoid certain yoga postures if you have high blood pressure, narrowed carotid arteries (the main arteries in your neck supplying blood to the brain), or history of stroke.
 Check with your physical therapist for a referral.

-If the stroke is caused by a blockage in an artery, medications called thrombolytics can be used.
+If the stroke is caused by a blockage in an artery, your doctor may prescribe medications called thrombolytics.
 The only drug in this class approved by the Food and Drug Administration (FDA) for treatment of stroke is tissue plasminogen activator (tPA).
-Popularly referred to as clot busting, this medication has been used for years to treat heart attacks and only more recently has been used as part of the treatment of stroke.
+Popularly referred to as clot busting, this medication has been used for years to treat heart attacks.
+More recently doctors have begun using clot-busting medications to help treat stroke.

-Not all hospitals have the ability to give tPA to people having a stroke.
+Not all hospitals are equipped to give tPA to people having a stroke.
 Before this drug can be given, doctors must be certain that the stroke is the result of a blockage in the artery, not due to bleeding from an artery.
 This is determined through imaging procedures such as a computed tomography (CT) scan or magnetic resonance imaging (MRI).
-But not all hospitals have around-the-clock imaging services.
+Unfortunately, not all hospitals have around-the-clock imaging services.
 If the stroke is due to bleeding, this powerful blood thinner can worsen the hemorrhage.